4ntm4n/ms-one/README.md

 > **background image in header on index and members page**
 >
-> > bought from adobestock photos and available on https://adobestock.com/
+> > bought from Adobe stock photos and available on https://adobestock.com/

 > **video element in sign-up section on members page**
 >